Abraham Leon: Biography

-Leon was born in Warsaw in 1918.
+Leon was born in Warsaw on October 22, 1918.
 His parents, adherents of "official petit-bourgeois Zionism", left Poland to pursue the Zionist dream in Palestine; the family quickly re-emigrated in 1926 to Belgium.
-Leon became a member and then leader of the Belgian branch of Hashomer Hatzair, a left wing Zionist youth movement.
+Leon became a member and then leader of the Belgian branch of Hashomer Hatzair, a left-wing Zionist youth movement.
 In 1936, after hearing speeches of the Trotskyist leader Walter Dauge of the Revolutionary Socialist Party to militant Belgian coal miners, Leon was won over politically from Stalinism to Trotskyism.
 Between 1936 and 1940 Leon slowly and methodically made his political transition from the Hashomer Hatzair to revolutionary Trotskyism.

-When the Molotov–Ribbentrop Pact of 1939, threw Dauge's Belgian Trotskyists (and Dauge himself) and the Belgian Communist Party into deep demoralization, it was Leon who was instrumental in keeping the flame of revolutionary Marxism alive in Belgium.
+When the Molotov–Ribbentrop Pact of 1939 threw Dauge's Belgian Trotskyists (and Dauge himself) and the Belgian Communist Party into deep demoralisation, it was Leon who was instrumental in keeping the flame of revolutionary Marxism alive in Belgium.
 According to Ernest Mandel, "[c]orrectly establishing the reasons which we had for hope, Leon noted that the workers’ movement in Europe had already reached the lowest point of its ebb.
 It was now necessary to count upon a new rise.
 It was necessary not to await it passively but to prepare for it, preparing for it the cadres and insofar as possible the masses. [...]
-When, on August 20, 1940 we were overwhelmed by the tragic news of the assassination of L.D.
+When, on August 20, 1940, we were overwhelmed by the tragic news of the assassination of L.D.
 Trotsky, Leon immediately wrote the first illegal pamphlet of the Belgian Trotskyist movement.
 He established contact with several former regional leaders of the party in Brussels.
 The first leadership began to take form.
 The illegal Trotskyist organization was born on the day following the death of its spiritual father. [...]
 From this moment on, the story of Leon was linked with the history of the Trotskyist movement in Belgium."
-At some point, Leon shared an apartment with fellow trotskyist and resistance leader, the German Martin Monath, to whom he tasked on making work within the Wehrmacht in occupied France.
+At some point, Leon shared an apartment with fellow Trotskyist and resistance leader, the German Martin Monath, to whom he tasked on making work within the Wehrmacht in occupied France.

-Mandel credits Leon with being 'the principal inspirer of the [Belgian Trotskyist] party".
+Mandel credits Leon with being "the principal inspirer of the [Belgian Trotskyist] party".
 He states that Leon "served as political secretary from the time the first executive committee was set up" and that Leon served as the editor-in-chief of the illegal Belgian Trotskyist newspaper La Voie de Lénine (The Road of Lenin); he also wrote many of the most important articles for this paper.

-Leon was also instrumental in making contact with other sections of the Fourth International in wartime Europe – a most difficult and hazardous task; in August 1942, Leon co-organized the first meeting between the Belgian and French Trotskyist parties; he also led the illegal "party work among the proletarian soldiers of the Wehrmacht" and "attended meetings of the underground factory committees" at tremendous risk to himself.
+Leon was also instrumental in making contact with other sections of the Fourth International in wartime Europe – a most difficult and hazardous task; in August 1942, Leon co-organised the first meeting between the Belgian and French Trotskyist parties; he also led the illegal "party work among the proletarian soldiers of the Wehrmacht" and "attended meetings of the underground factory committees" at tremendous risk to himself.

 Leon exhorted Belgian workers to fight both Hitler and Churchill in the classical Leninist fashion of turning imperialist World War II into a civil war.